Flounder piccata is breaded and lightly pan fried served in a lemon white wine butter sauce with capers and parsley. A delicious way to prepare fish!

 - 1 tbsp whipped butter, or regular butter

 - 2 lemons, 1 juiced with squeezed lemon halves reserved, the other sliced for serving

 - 2 tbsp chopped fresh parsley, for serving

 - Season fish with salt and pepper.
-Heat oven to 200°.
+Heat the oven to 200F.

 - In a shallow bowl, beat the egg whites.
 Place the bread crumbs in another dish.
 Dip each fish filet in the egg whites, then bread crumbs.

-- Set aside on a platter in a warm oven until you make the sauce.
+- Set aside on a platter in the warm oven until you make the sauce.

 - Over medium heat in the same pan, melt butter, add the lemon juice, wine, chicken broth and the reserved lemon halves, salt, and pepper and bring to a boil.